Tag Archive for: skin care

 Identifying Your Skincare Goals

 You wouldn’t take cough syrup to treat a broken foot—it’s not the right tool for the job.
 Similarly, your skincare products should align with both your skin’s needs and your personal skincare goals.
-Are you trying to clear reduce the appearance of wrinkles?
+Are you trying to clear and reduce the appearance of wrinkles?
 Or simply keep your skin clean and hydrated?
 Whatever your end goal is, it will determine how you build your skincare routine.

 Finding the right products can be tricky, but most skincare routines should follow the same four basic steps: clean, tone, moisturize, and protect (in that order).
 Within each of those four steps, there are countless products to choose from.
 As you select products for your skincare routine, pay attention to the active ingredients in each item you select.
 Different ingredients will have different effects—and you will want to choose ingredients that have the effect you want.